 Stage One, Day 1

-The first thing to do is to give the guts a rest, so I recommend 24 hours with no food at all.
-Access to clean, filtered / bottled water is essential at all times.
+The first thing to do is to give the gut a rest.
+To this end I recommend 24 hours with no food at all.
+However access to clean, filtered or bottled water is essential at all times.

 How Do We Achieve This?

 Aloe Vera Juice / Drink is a wonderful anti-inflammatory available in most health food shops (for humans!).
 Giving 5 mls for small dogs, 10 mls for bigger dogs 6 times a day works well.

 Argiletz Green Medicinal Clay (I can supply that) is an excellent adsorbant.
 You can mix ½ tsp (small dogs), 1 tsp (big dogs) in with the aloe vera 3 times a day.
 This will make the stools look grey as it takes the toxins out of the gut.

 Pet Plus provides the best, most rapidly colonizing probiotics, so add ¼ tsp to each green clay and aloe vera mixture.

 They need something to eat now so I suggest a teaspoonful (little dogs) or a tablespoonful (big dogs) of cooled boiled brown rice 6 times daily in addition to stage one’s regime.
 If that goes down well, you could add a raw egg to the last 3 spoons of rice (less for little dogs).